kemitchell/square-one-forms/employee.md

 # Notice

 You and the company acknowledge that giving two weeks' notice before letting someone go or leaving a company is broadly considered common courtesy.
-However, legal terms between companies and employees rarely if ever make that two week's notice a legal obligation, and these terms don't, either.
+However, legal terms between companies and employees rarely if ever make two week's notice a legal obligation, and these terms don't, either.

 # Eligibility